-The Master of Arts in New Testament (M.A.) is designed for students who wish to deepen their knowledge of the New Testament.
+The Master of Arts in New Testament is designed for students who wish to deepen their knowledge of the New Testament.
 These would include preachers, associate ministers, educational directors, Bible school teachers, counselors, and people in the helping fields.
-The student who earns the Master of Arts in New Testament degree will complete 30 hours of course work and a 6-hour thesis for a total of 36 hours.
+The student who earns the Master of Arts in New Testament degree will complete 42 hours of course work and a 6-hour thesis for a total of 48 hours.
 For more information, call (731) 989-6769.

 COURSE OF STUDY FOR M.A.
-IN NEW TESTAMENT DEGREE Program Coordinator: Dr. Justin Rogers Required Courses BIB 500 Introduction to Graduate Studies 3 hours BIB One Old Testament Text Course BIB Two New Testament Text Courses 6 BIB 527 Advanced Introduction to New Testament 3 BIB 531 Elementary Greek I 3 Elementary Greek II 3 BIB 532 Greek Readings 3 BIB 533A, B 3 BIB Greek Exegesis 534 BIB 585 Thesis 6 33 hours BIB Electives taken from other BIB courses 36 hours
+IN NEW TESTAMENT DEGREE Program Coordinator: Dr. Justin Rogers

+Required Cour rses

+BIB 500 Introduction to Graduate Studies 3 hours

+BIB Three New Testament Text Courses 9

+BIB 527 Advanced Introduction to New Testament 3

+BIB 528 New Testament World 3

+BIB 531 Elementary Greek I 3

+BIB 532 Elementary Greek II 3

+BIB 533A, B Greek Readings 3

+BIB 534 Greek Exegesis 3

+BIB 585 Thesis 6

+36 hours

+Electives

+BIB Electives taken from other BIB courses 12 hours 48 hours